coedevtech/coedevtech-fixit/README.md

 # 🛠️ fixIt – Laravel Error Logging & Notification Package

-`fixIt` is a Laravel package that captures and logs all exceptions into a database table — with optional encryption, email alerts, and a powerful CLI interface.
+`fixIt` is a Laravel package that captures and logs all exceptions into a database table — with optional encryption, email or Slack alerts, and a powerful CLI interface.
 Designed to give you full visibility into unhandled errors, without clutter or guesswork.

 ---